Loading chat...

 AI Summary

-• Creates new Section 10-606.1 establishing criminal protections for "emergency response animals," defined as law enforcement dogs, law enforcement horses, and search and rescue dogs working under state or local government direction
+• Creates new criminal protections for "emergency response animals" including law enforcement dogs and horses, as well as search and rescue dogs and horses used by state agencies or political subdivisions

-• Establishes tiered misdemeanor penalties: up to 1 year/$5,000 for harassment or injury; up to 2 years/$15,000 if committed during another crime; up to 5 years/$10,000 for killing or causing serious physical injury
+• Establishes tiered penalties: up to 1 year/$5,000 fine for harassment or interference; up to 2 years/$15,000 fine if violations occur during commission of a crime; up to 5 years/$10,000 fine for killing or causing serious physical injury

 Legislative Description